cloud-army/secret-mutator-admission-webhook/README.md

 ```

-### _🚨 IMPORTANT NOTE: For test, you should create a docker image with a simple entrypoint that use printenv & sleep with time in seconds and a envsecrets-config.json, and running the pods configuring and using workload identity🚨_
+### _🚨 IMPORTANT NOTE: For test, you should create a docker image with a simple entrypoint that use printenv & sleep with time in seconds, a envsecrets-config.json file, and running the pods using Workload Identity🚨_

-About the envsecrets-config.json, it is the place were declaring the GCP Secrets resources that you need consume, and it's his estructure is:
+About the envsecrets-config.json file, it is the place were declaring the GCP Secrets resources that you need consume, and it's his estructure is:

 ```json
 {